-The Course Review Committee is charged with assessing each course in the curriculum at least once every four years.
-The reviews provide the course director with an evaluation of the course based on student feedback, analysis of course material and instructional sessions, alignment of assessment questions with learning objectives, and comparison of course goals with national standards.
-The committee also examines integration of course content with other courses within the curriculum and ensures that the School of Medicine is meeting LCME Educational Directives for accreditation.
+The Integrated Course Review Committee is charged with assessing each course in the curriculum at least once every three years and more frequently when deemed necessary by the committee.
+The reviews provide the integrated course leaders with an evaluation of their course based on student feedback; analysis of course material and instructional sessions; alignment of assessment questions with learning objectives; and comparison of course goals with Yale's overarching curriculum goals, and with national standards.
+The committee also examines integration of course content with other courses within the curriculum and ensures that we are meeting LCME standards for accreditation.

-The course review is a constructive process to help stimulate discussion between courses/modules on topics of intended and unintended content overlap and any omissions in content areas that may not be apparent when viewing courses in isolation.
-The process will also identify methods of curriculum delivery that are particularly effective and provide information on these practices to other courses.
+The integrated course review is a constructive process to help stimulate discussion between courses of intended and unintended content overlap and any omissions in content areas that may not be apparent when viewing courses in isolation.
+The process will also identify methods of curriculum delivery that are particularly effective and will provide information on these practices to other courses.

-The committee is chaired by the director of courses and administered by the manager of courses.
-There are five appointed members - four course directors and one member of the clinical faculty; a representative from the Teaching and Learning Center; and four to eight elected students, one or two from each class.

-The committee meets at least once a month or more frequently as needed.
+The committee is cochaired by the codirectors of courses and administered by the manager of courses.
+There are seven appointed members: one basic science faculty, four course directors, one clinical faculty, and one ad-hoc faculty; and four to eight elected students (one or two per class).
+Other members are one medical school librarian and one representative from the Teaching and Learning Center.
+The committee meets once a month.